Real Cases. Real Experience.

 Taught by Ariel Dulitzky

-The Clinic is open to students who have completed their first two semesters.
+The Clinic is open to students who have completed their first two semesters.p>Students must register for Law 397C and 397D, for a total of six credits.

 The Clinic draws from the successful experience of the Advanced Human Rights Advocacy Course taught in the spring of 2008.
 In that course, students helped to prepare an amicus brief submitted to the Peruvian Court trying former Peruvian President Alberto Fujimori for human rights abuses; analyzed and documented human rights violations taking place as a result of plans to construct a wall along the Texas/Mexico border; documented the situation of rural workers in Guatemala; supported the request of the Ecuadorean Truth Commission for the declassification of documents related to human rights abuses in that country; drafted a legal analysis supporting the reopening by a prosecutor of a criminal investigation into a 1980s forced disappearance in Honduras; prepared a study for a Colombian think tank regarding the functioning of public institutions dealing with discrimination in Latin America; and prepared a claim for protection of traditional lands to be brought by an Afro-Brazilian quilombo community before the Inter-American Commission on Human Rights.